toneloc/stable-channels/README.md

 ### Environment and dependencies

+- Just Rust is required for the LDK version for developers.
+- Python3 is required for the CLN and LND versions.
 - Terminal access to bitcoind and a CLN node running version `23.05.2` or version `24.02` is required.
 Other versions may work but `23.08.1` does not work.
 - LND is recently supported and is tested with version `0.17.4-beta`
-- Python3 is also required.

 For CLN, clone this repo, or create a `stablechannels.py` file with the contents of `stablechannels.py` for CLN.